 You should develop your budget and write down everything you will be spending to start and maintain your business.
 Make sure you have estimated start-up costs, monthly expenses, and monthly income when developing your budget.

-Determine how much everything will cost you from supplies to hiring employees.
+To build a successful janitorial cleaning service you need to determine how much everything will cost you from supplies to hiring employees.
 How much do you want to pay your employees to compete with other developed businesses?
 Once you estimate your expenses, you can determine your rates and income.
 When determining your rates, do you want to charge an hourly rate or one flat rate?
 What do other businesses do and what can you learn from them?
 What could you do better?

 Develop Marketing Plans